Barry Sternlicht

-Barry Stuart Sternlicht (born November 27, 1960) is an American billionaire and the co-founder (with Bob Faith), chairman, and CEO of Starwood Capital Group, an investment fund with over $60 billion in assets under management.
+Barry Stuart Sternlicht (born November 27, 1960) is an American billionaire and the co-founder (with Bob Faith), chairman, and CEO of Starwood Capital Group, an investment fund with over $100 billion in assets under management.
 He is also chairman of Starwood Property Trust.
-He is the co-founder of Starwood and served as its CEO from 1995 to 2005.
-As of January 2022, his net worth was estimated at $4.3 billion.
+He is the founder of Starwood Hotels and Resorts Worldwide and served as its Chairman and CEO from 1995 to 2005.
+As of May 2023, his net worth was estimated at $4.6 billion.